Q. Based on my ability level, what camp is right for me?

 Q. How do meals work at camp?

-For overnight campers in both the Cardinal Camp and Players Camp we provide three meals daily, all meals beginning with dinner the first evening of camp through BBQ lunch the final day.
+For overnight campers, we provide three meals daily, beginning with dinner the first evening of camp through BBQ lunch the final day.
 Campers dine in the Stanford dining halls close to their residence.
-We provide lunch during these camps for all campers, both overnight campers and commuters.
+We also provide lunch during our Full-Day camps.
 All campers are encouraged to bring snacks in their bags to use throughout the day.
-Stanford Golf Camp will supply water and Gatorade for all campers.
+Stanford Golf Camp will supply water for all campers.

 Q. What is the student to staff ratio and how are the dorms chaperoned?